pytorch/xla/docs/source/contribute/plugins.md

 # Custom Hardware Plugins

 PyTorch/XLA supports custom hardware through OpenXLA's PJRT C API.
-The PyTorch/XLA team direclty supports plugins for Cloud TPU (`libtpu`) and GPU ([OpenXLA](https://github.com/openxla/xla/tree/main/xla/pjrt/gpu)).
+The PyTorch/XLA team directly supports plugins for Cloud TPU (`libtpu`) and GPU ([OpenXLA](https://github.com/openxla/xla/tree/main/xla/pjrt/gpu)).
 The same plugins may also be used by JAX and TF.